Klinogicare® Quantum Magnetic Storm

 Introduction to High Intensity Tesla Stimulation (HITS) and Review of Electro-Magnetic Field Device clinical applications

-This meta-review confirms that high-intensity magnetic stimulation induces deep neuromodulation and muscle contractions, which are effective across a wide range of clinical applications.
+This clinical review indicates that high-intensity magnetic stimulation may produce deep neuromodulation and effective muscle contractions in different clinical applications.

-• Frequency versatility: High frequencies (up to 3000 Hz) are optimal for muscle strengthening, while lower frequencies (1-160 Hz) are more commonly used for pain therapy.
+• Frequency versatility: high frequencies (up to 3,000 Hz) are used in protocols focused on muscle strengthening, while lower frequencies (1-160 Hz) are used more often in pain management.

-• Dose-dependent effect: The number of sessions directly impacts outcomes, especially in motor control rehabilitation and incontinence treatment.
+• Dose-dependent effect: the number of treatment sessions may influence outcomes, especially in motor-control rehabilitation and incontinence treatment.

-• Comprehensive improvement: Effects have been demonstrated on endurance, muscle volume, reduced spasticity, and improved joint range of motion.
+• Comprehensive improvement: positive effects have been reported on endurance, muscle volume, the reduction of spasticity, and the improvement of joint range of motion.

-Summary: Magnetic stimulation significantly improves patients’ quality of life, delivering progress in cases where traditional methods may be less effective.
+Summary: magnetic stimulation may help improve patients' quality of life and support functional progress in cases where conventional methods may be less effective.